AdaCore/spark2014/lrm/source/subprograms.rst

 Ghost Functions
 ~~~~~~~~~~~~~~~

-Ghost functions are intended for use in discharging proof obligations and
+Ghost functions are intended for use in discharging proof obligations and in
-in making it easier to express assertions about a program.
+making it easier to express assertions about a program.
+The essential property
-The essential property of ghost functions is that they have no
-effect on the dynamic behavior of a valid SPARK program.
-More specifically,
+of ghost functions is that they have no effect on the dynamic behavior of a
+valid SPARK program other than, depending on the assertion policy, the execution
-if one were to take a valid SPARK program and remove all
+of known to be true assertion expressions.
+More specifically, if one were to
-ghost function declarations from it and all assertions containing
+take a valid SPARK program and remove all ghost function declarations from it
-references to those functions, then the resulting program might
+and all assertions containing references to those functions, then the resulting
-no longer be a valid SPARK program (e.g., it might no longer
+program might no longer be a valid SPARK program (e.g., it might no longer be
-be possible to discharge all the program's proof obligations)
+possible to discharge all the program's proof obligations) but its dynamic
-but its dynamic semantics (when viewed as an Ada program) should
-be unaffected by this transformation.
+semantics (when viewed as an Ada program) should be unaffected by this
+transformation other than evaluating fewer known to be true assertion
+expressions.

 The rules below are in given in general terms in relation to ''ghost entities''
 since in future it is intended that ghost types and ghost variables